Tom Sancton

-Thomas Alexander Sancton (a.k.a.
-Tom, Tommy) is an American writer, jazz clarinetist and educator.
+Thomas Alexander Sancton is an American writer, jazz clarinetist and educator.
 From 1992 to 2001 he was Paris bureau chief for TIME Magazine, where he worked for 22 years, and he has contributed to numerous publications including Vanity Fair, Fortune, Newsweek and the Wall Street Journal.
 His acclaimed memoir, Song for My Fathers: a New Orleans Story in Black and White (2006), recounts his early life among traditional jazzmen in his native New Orleans.
 He taught journalism at the American University of Paris from 2002 to 2004.
 In 2007 he was named Andrew W. Mellon Professor in the Humanities at Tulane University, where he taught creative writing until 2011.
 He is currently a Research Professor at Tulane.

 Biography

 Sancton grew up in New Orleans and attended local public schools.
 He began playing the clarinet aged 13, after being taken by his father, Thomas Sancton, Sr., to hear traditional New Orleans jazz at Preservation Hall.
 He took his first lessons with George Lewis, whose playing he cites as a particular inspiration.
 Since then he has recorded over a dozen albums, and performed regularly at Preservation Hall and the Palm Court Jazz Cafe with his New Orleans Legacy Band.
 He has appeared numerous times at the New Orleans Jazz and Heritage Festival and the French Quarter Festival.
 In January, 2012, he was featured in a Carnegie Hall concert marking the 50th anniversary of the Preservation Hall Jazz Band.

 Sancton studied American History and Literature at Harvard, graduating magna cum laude in 1971.
 He subsequently took a doctorate (D. Phil) in Modern History at Oxford as a Rhodes scholar.
 Other honors and distinctions include an Overseas Press Club Award (1987), a citation for "outstanding musical contributions" by the Preservation Resource Center (2012), and a 2014 decoration by the French Culture Ministry as a Knight (Chevalier) in the Order of Arts and Letters.